buildkite/lifecycled/DEVELOPMENT.md

 - Version information is derived from git tags
 - The `.buildkite/` directory contains historical CI configuration
 - There is an experimental `triarius/goreleaser` branch with GoReleaser configuration (not merged)
+- Mock generation uses `go.uber.org/mock` (the actively maintained fork of gomock), not the deprecated `github.com/golang/mock`
+- Generated mock files should not be manually edited; regenerate them using `make generate`